Upskill and improve your chances of employment with a forklift licence. There are two options when you are learning to drive a forklift:

 - Parking and storage

 To get your F endorsement on your licence you will need to provide a certificate to NZTA showing that you’ve successfully completed an approved course.
-You must wait until you receive your licence back with your endorsement before you can use a forklift on the road.
-You will need to fill out an application form, present evidence of your identity, prove your eyesight meets the required standard, provide a medical certificate, pay the application fee and present your certificate.
+You must wait until you receive your driver licence back with your endorsement before you can use a forklift on the road.
+You will need to fill out an application form, present evidence of your identity, prove your eyesight meets the required standard, provide a medical certificate, pay the application fee and present your certificate from the approved instructor.
 Forms can be downloaded here.

 How to choose a forklift instructor